 All right, close your eyes.
 Good.
 Now, I want you to picture the following person.
 This person has a real passion for detection.
 This person eats their Wheaties, with a side of freshly toasted attacker dreams of living off the land.
-As a defender, they thinks it’s cute that the attacker has the impression they can get by a layered defense by not dropping any binaries and just using Powershell, WMI, VBScript or the new hotness … and get away with it.
+As a defender, they think it’s cute that the attacker has the impression they can get by a layered defense by not dropping any binaries and just using Powershell, WMI, VBScript or the new hotness … and get away with it.

 Please keep your eyes closed, we aren’t done visualizing.
 Next imagine this person is fascinated by engineering discipline.
 This person wishes unit tests for detections were as simple as importing pytest.
 They have a deep appreciation for what a great engineer can do with a hard problem.
 But they’re also someone who likes to solve hard engineering problems themselves, usually at the intersection of detection and response automation to make their lives, and their co-workers lives, a little easier.